Lenferd/Kelsier/README.md

 * Used sample to create native application
 * Added ability to get task folder url (id)
 * Added ability to create a new task
+* Task can be created in specific list using provided name of list

 Not important:
 * [ ] Mark task implemented.
 (Command like: Mark A task implemented)
-* [ ] Function for getting folder id using folder name
-* [ ] Ability to specify directory, to which create task (id is searched inside code)
 * [ ] Ability to get and print task
 * [ ] Ability to close specific task